SanjanNaidoo/The-Odin-Project/README.md

-# The Odin Project
+# The Odin Project - Ruby
-A collection of projects I did whilst working through The Odin Project.
+A collection of projects I did whilst working through Ruby section of The Odin Project.